 • T = RF smartplug thermo TP.16A

-The following 5 digits are unique, and in case of energy meter and calorie meter you choose this yourself but make sure that the serial number remains “unique”, for the other modules the serial number is printed on the module.
+The next 5 digits are unique, and in case energy meter and calorie meter you choose these yourself but make sure the serial number remains ‘unique’, for the other modules the serial number is printed on the module.

-With the EMM.120 and EMM.120CT modules all Modbus settings are pre-configured, the Modbus address is printed on the module or can be read in the display.
-The Modbus parameters set: 9600.8N1 (Baud rate: 9600 baud; 8 bit; Parity: No parity; 1 stop bit) are also pre-configured.
+With the EMM.120 and the EMM.120CT modules all Modbus settings are pre-configured, the Modbus address is printed on the module or can be read in the display.
+The set Modbus parameters: 9600.8N1 (Baud rate: 9600 baud; 8 bit; Parity: No parity; 1 stop bit) are also pre-configured.

-With the EMM.220 and EMM.630 series you can change all Modbus settings manually via the ‘touch-buttons’ at the display, the Modbus address is set to 1 (ID = 001) by default and to communicate with the Memo server you have to the other Modbus values are at 9600.8N1 (default).
+With the EMM.220 and the EMM.630 series you can change all Modbus settings manually via the ‘touch-buttons’ at the display, by default the Modbus address is set to 1 ( ID=001) and to communicate with the Memo server the other Modbus values must be set to 9600.8N1 (default).
+Configuration:

-Meters are added to the web server based on a serial number.
-For the energy meters we choose our serial numbers ourselves (see above: serial numbers)
+In the web server, meters are added by serial number.
+For the energy meters we choose our own serial numbers ( see above: serial numbers)

 configuration 1 phase meter